-You can use stakes as supports for your fencing.
-Use 2 posts per hurdle, placing them beside your hurdle at each end, and make sure they are driven firmly into place.
-For this, you can use a post mount, such as our Steadypost fence post anchoring system.
-Another option is to use a synthetic product such as Quikset for a fast, clean and safe alternative to traditional concrete.
+- Using 2 posts per hurdle, place them beside your hurdle with one at each end and make sure they’re driven firmly into place.
+For this, you can use a post mount, or use a synthetic product such as Quikset for a fast, clean and safe alternative to traditional concrete.

-If you wish to install them so that they curve, make sure to soak the hurdles in water for maximum flexibility for a few hours beforehand.
+- If you wish to install the hurdles so that they curve, make sure to soak them in water for maximum flexibility for a few hours beforehand.
 This will prevent the sticks from snapping.
-You may need to use more stakes here, to keep the curve taught.
+Please note, you may need to use more stakes to keep the curve taught.

 Looking After Your Hurdles

-Willow/Hazel hurdles won't require too much maintenance to keep them in tip top condition.
-If you are not going to be using them immediately, it is important to store them in dry area where they have adequate airflow, to prevent mould from forming.
+Willow and Hazel hurdles don't require too much maintenance to keep them in tip top condition.
+However, if you’re not going to be using them immediately, it’s important to store them in a dry area where they have adequate airflow.
+This will prevent mould from forming.

-There is no need to apply any treatments to your hurdles; leave them as they are, and they will adopt an attractive, rustic grey hue.
-Alternatively, you can use a water-based preservative readily available from your local hardware shop to keep them looking new for longer.
+There’s no need to apply any treatments to your hurdles.
+If you leave them as they are, they’ll adopt an attractive, rustic grey hue.
+Alternatively, you can use a water based preservative readily available from your local hardware shop to keep them looking new for longer.